Happy New Year!

 The Mitzvah of the day is to hear the Shofar.
 The Shofar is our heartfelt cry to crown G‑d our king and arouse his infinte compassion for us to bless us with a year of goodness and life.

-In the morning service around noon, or in the evening at 7pm for those that couldn't make it in the morning.
+You can hear the shofar blowing in the morning service around noon, or in the evening at 7:00pm for those that couldn't make it in the morning.

 Holiday Tzedakah